ParadigmFoundation/zaidan-dealer-specification/README.md

 -   Implementations MAY require that quote requests include the potential taker's address.
     -   The address provided by the taker MAY be used to restrict the `takerAddress` of the quotes underlying signed 0x order.
     -   Implementations MAY record and use the address provided by the taker to influence pricing or to restrict quote provision for blacklisted takers.
+-   Implementations MAY implement methods under the `feed` namespace.
+    - If an implementation supports the "quote feed" model, all methods under the `feed` namespace MUST be supported.
 ## Encoding

 -   All asset amount values MUST be integer values (as Numbers) in their base units.